PIM + Gatsby = Jamstack eCommerce

-The JAMStack strategy is gaining momentum these days, and rightfully so.
-We combined our Crystallize PIM with Gatsby to build out a super scalable JAMStack headless ecommerce solution.
+To make it even easier to start a Gatsby JS ecommerce project, we combined our Crystallize PIM with Gatsby, a modern React-based framework, to build out a super scalable Jamstack headless commerce solution.
 The results are staggering.
-Pagespeed score of 100 and a 3ms average response time when scaling out with 500 concurrent users on Zeit Now.
+Pagespeed score of 100 and a 3ms average response time when scaling out with 500 concurrent users on Vercel.
 Fast.

-For Crystallize this works excellent as we have a super fast PIM API that delivers structured product information and rich content.
-In JSON or ready marked up.
-Perfect fit for a JAMStack strategy:
+For Crystallize, this works excellent as we have a super-fast PIM API that delivers structured product information and rich content in JSON or ready marked up.
+Perfect fit for a Jamstack approach.

-The first benefit you see when applying the JAMStack strategy for ecommerce is the fast performance.
-We ended up with a pagespeed of a 100 resulting in better Google ranking as well as a great user experience.
-Frontend performance is really a key driver for ecommerce SEO.
+The first benefit you see when going with Jamstack for your ecommerce is the fast performance.
+We ended up with a page speed of 100, resulting in a better Google ranking and a great user experience.
+Frontend performance is a key driver for ecommerce SEO.

 This is the part where it becomes borderline ridiculous.
 We used the Crystallize free tier to power our backend.
-Crystallize fires off events whenever product information is created, modified or removed.
-This means that we can have an event driven orchestration of our JAMStack frontend.
-We can re-generate and reflect changes on the CDN edges almost immediately after change.
+Crystallize fires off events whenever product information is created, modified, or removed.
+This means that we can have an event-driven orchestration of our Jamstack frontend.
+We can regenerate and reflect changes on the CDN edges almost immediately after the change.

 Scaleout testing should always be part of your deployment procedures, and in this case, we used Loader.io from the guys at SendGrid.
 Remember this is deployed using the free tier Crystallize account and with our open-source Gatsby JS ecommerce boilerplate and deployed on Vercel using their free tier hosting plan as an experiment.